jschyman/NumericalMethodsAlgorithms/falsePositionREADME.md

+# False Position Algorithm

-Function for finding the root using the false position method
+Function for finding the root of a function using the false position method

 Input: